 of the Northern Lights short story contest in 1991.
 My short story about Henry Hudson has been

 reprinted in several publications.
-I am currently working on a humorous novel about small-town politics, and
+I am currently working on some

 Politician, author, blogger,

-my first election, I have been the council representative on the airport services
+and 2010.
+I have been the council representative on the airport

-In December, 2011, Municipal World published my latest book, Politically Speaking, a guide
+In December, 2011, Municipal World published my book, Politically Speaking, a guide

 to media relations and communications strategies for municipal politicians.

 World, Digital Connections, on social media for municipal